Akeem Richmond

-Akeem Richmond (born April 10, 1991) is an American professional basketball player who last played for the NW Tasmania Thunder of the South East Australian Basketball League (SEABL).
+Akeem Richmond (born April 10, 1991) is an American former professional basketball player.
 He played college basketball for the University of Rhode Island and East Carolina University, where he was a premier three-point shooter, recording the most three-pointers in the 2013–14 season among all college players.

 High school career

 Richmond attended Southern Lee High School in Sanford, North Carolina where he recorded 2,846 points in his career, the second-highest career total in NCHSAA history.
 He also led the state of North Carolina in scoring as a sophomore, junior and senior.
-As a senior in 2008–09, he averaged 29.2 points per game for head coach Gaston Collins as Southern Lee finished the season with a 20-7 record.
+As a senior in 2008–09, he averaged 29.2 points per game for head coach Gaston Collins as Southern Lee finished the season with a 20–7 record.